joetid09/C-9-and-.Net-5/README.md

-# Ch.3_C-
+# C# 9 and .Net 5 book work
-Chapter three  exercises from  the book C# 9 and .net 5 by Mark Price
+Chapter exercises and such from  the book "C# 9 and .net 5" by Mark Price